 The organization has a trove of data on its programs and its volunteers.
 This tells it how its volunteers behave, but not why.

 The organization needed a better understanding of large-scale user patterns.
 An educated hypothesis, the personas could hopefully save development time across departments and allow teams to avoid returning to foundational research with each new initiative.

 • Ran qualitative research: recruited participants, conducted and tracked research

-• Combined the qualitative research with data to create and refine segmentation into personas.
+• Combined qualitative and quantitative data to create segmentation and then refine it into personas.

-• Introduced and supported adoption of personas across the organization.
+• Introduced personas across the organization then supported their adoption.

 The work of the user-centered design experts Alan Cooper and Indi Young provided solid guidance.
 Both prioritize qualitative research from the outset, blending it with data as the persona segments evolve.
 Both also sharply avoid relying on demographic clusters that are often oversimplified and introduce bias.